 2. Graphic Design

 This small business idea is great for creative types that want to monetize their skills.

 While having a formal background in graphic design is absolutely going to be helpful, it’s also relatively easy to learn the foundations of graphic design on your own.
 An increasingly easy-to-use Adobe Illustrator and even more easily accessible tools like Stencil and Visme are making it so that just about anyone with two opposable thumbs, a bit of creativity, and motivation can earn a side income doing things like designing (and selling) images like these motivational quotes that can be printed onto posters and sold on platforms like Etsy.
 Or you can find a local startup, small business owner, or photographer who could benefit from some extra help designing or altering images.

 But before you can graduate from side business and begin earning a full-time living as a graphic designer, you’ll need to build your skills—I recommend starting with reading the foundational book Graphic Design School and Steal Like an Artist, the incredible book by Austin Kleon about how to become more creative.
-To accelerate your education in becoming a graphic designer even quicker, check out the online courses Graphic Design Fundamentals and The Graphic Design Bootcamp.
+To accelerate your education in becoming a graphic designer even quicker, check out the online courses Graphic Design Fundamentals and The Graphic Design Bootcamp—just beware how much AI is impacting the future of careers like logo design & graphic design (and be sure to check out my picks for the best AI content writing tools).
 Then once you’re an expert at your craft, you can further your education and move up to offering more hands-on experiences like design sprints or more in-depth types of content you can create for higher-value clients around the world.

 - Graphic Design Fundamentals by Timothy Samara on CreativeLive

 - The Graphic Design Bootcamp by Derrick Mitchell on Udemy

 Most people in this business start by learning how to code.